 Along the trails you may find Black-throated Gray and Yellow-rumped Warblers, Black-headed Grosbeak, lizards sunning, secretive Ring-tailed Cat, and other local wildlife.
 Along the Virgin River we may find American Dipper, Black Phoebe, and both Rock and Canyon Wrens.
 One stop may have soaring California Condor, which frequent the park.
 We take sack lunches with us to enjoy in the shade of large cottonwoods.
 Time passes quickly!
 With the handy shuttle system, those that wish can return to town to sample the shops or relax, while others can continue to bird and enjoy the vista points.

-Tonight, we dine together at another great local restaurant in Springdale and review our species list and plans for the next day.
+Tonight, we dine together in the park and review our species list and plans for the next day.

 Enjoy some early birding at a Mormon pioneer homestead at Grafton where we often find species of the southwest such as Gambel’s Quail, Vermilion Flycatcher, Rock Wren, Ash-throated Flycatcher, Lewis’s Woodpecker, and Greater Roadrunner.
 We also find stunning vistas and a personal sense of history.